Mary Tamm

-Mary Tamm (22 March 1950 – 26 July 2012) was a British actress, who appeared in many British TV drama series and serials, and is best known for her role as Romana I in the BBC's science fiction television series Doctor Who, starring opposite Tom Baker in the 1978–1979 story arc The Key to Time.
+Mary Tamm (22 March 1950 – 26 July 2012) was a British actress who appeared in many British TV drama series and serials.
+She is best known for her role as Romana I in the BBC's science fiction television series Doctor Who, appearing opposite Tom Baker in the 1978–1979 story arc The Key to Time.

 Early life

-Tamm was born in Bradford, West Riding of Yorkshire, to Estonian immigrant parents, and attended Bradford Girls' Grammar School.
-She was a graduate and an associate member of the Royal Academy of Dramatic Art, where she studied from 1969–1971.
+Tamm was born in Bradford, West Riding of Yorkshire, to an Estonian father and a half-Russian mother, who was an opera singer.
+Her parents had fled Estonia after four of her father's brothers had died in Stalin's gulag labour camps.
+Tamm spoke only Estonian at home, and attended Estonian-language school on Saturdays.
+She did not begin learning English until she was enrolled in primary school.
+At age 11, she won a scholarship to attend Bradford Girls' Grammar School and joined the city's Civic Theatre.
+She was a graduate and an associate member of the Royal Academy of Dramatic Art, where she studied from 1969 to 1971.